hphelion/documentation/commercial/GA1/commercial.technical-overview.ga.md

 * PowerDNS

-###Baremetal installation

-This baremetal installation is designed to deliver an open source OpenStack solution at modest scale.
-A baremetal multi-node deployment consists of a minimum of 9 baremetal servers, to which you can add **up to 100 Compute nodes**:

-* 1 seed host (installer system)
-* 1 undercloud server
-* 3 overcloud controllers
-* 2 overcloud Swift nodes
-* At least 1 block storage node
-* At least 1 overcloud Compute node

-[Learn more]( /helion/openstack/ga/install/overview/) about installing and configuring HP Helion OpenStack.

-##Updates and extensions
+##Updates and extensions {#updates-and-extensions}

 Updates and extensions provides a mechanism to download and install the content and updates for the Overcloud.

 For more information refer
 [Updates and extension](/helion/openstack/ga/undercloud/admin/updates-and-extension/)

-##Operational management ## {#operate-manage }
+##Operational management ## {#operate-manage}

-###Centralized Logging
+###Centralized Logging {#centralized-logging}

-Centralized logging is based on Logstash, Elasticsearch, and Kinbana Dashboard, deployed in the UnderCloud server.
+Centralized logging is based on Logstash, Elasticsearch, and Kinbana Dashboard which is deployed in the UnderCloud server.

-Centralized logging helps the administrator triage and troubleshoot the distributed Cloud deployment from the UnderCloud without having to remote ssh into several servers for viewing individual log files.
+Centralized logging helps the administrator triage and troubleshoot the distributed Cloud deployment from the UnderCloud.
+Now, the user is not required to access the  several remote server (ssh) to view the individual log files.

 **<once link is available we need to insert it here>** **Learn more about Centralized Logging** here.

-###Monitoring
+###Monitoring {#monitoring}

 The Administrator can monitor availability of all hosts and services in the OverCloud using the Icinga Monitoring server deployed in the UnderCloud.

-System and service health checks are based on the check_mk framework.
+System and service health checks are based on the **check_mk** framework.
 Health checks are executed locally on each node, and their results are sent over to the central Icinga server, thereby distributing the processing and allowing the Icinga server to scale up.
-As new nodes are added to the cloud, they are automatically discovered and monitored.
+When new nodes are added to the cloud, they are automatically discovered and monitored.

 **<once link is available we need to insert it here>** **Learn more about monitoring here.**

-###Add, remove and replace nodes
+###Add, remove and replace nodes {#add-remove-replace-nodes}

-HP Helion OpenStack provides automation scripts and operational cookbooks to add capacity to the cloud for compute, storage and networking.
+HP Helion OpenStack provides automation scripts and operational cookbooks to add capacity to the cloud for compute, storage, and networking.

 You can prepare hardware servers and incrementally deploy HP KVM Compute nodes, HP StoreVirtual VSA Block Storage Nodes, and OpenStack Swift Proxy and Object Storage Nodes.

 Conversely, you can decommission servers and remove specific nodes from the cloud.

-In event of failures in any of the Controller Nodes, you can remove and replace Controller nodes, while re-connecting them automatically into the HA cluster.
+If any of the Controller Nodes fails, you can remove and replace Controller nodes, while re-connecting them automatically into the HA cluster.

-###Backup and Restore nodes
+###Backup and Restore nodes {#backup-restore-nodes}

 Backup and restore scripts and procedures are provided for SeedCloud, UnderCloud, OverCloud Management Controller (running singleton services like Sherpa), as well as the MySQL database deployed in the Controller cluster.
 These are to be used by Administrators managing the OpenStack Cloud.